PoliticalGraveyard.com

 Robinette, John H. — of Baltimore, Md.
 Democrat.
 Delegate to Democratic National Convention from Maryland, 1916.
 Burial location unknown.

 Robinette, Lloyd Mileham (1881-1951) — also known as Lloyd M. Robinette — of Jonesville, Lee County, Va.
-Born March 26, 1881.
-Member of Virginia state senate, 1950.
-Died in 1951 (age about 70 years).
-Burial location unknown.
+Born in Blackwater, Lee County, Va., March 26, 1881.
+Member of Virginia state senate 16th District, 1932-51.
+Died November 2, 1951 (age 70 years, 221 days).
+Interment at Robinette Family Cemetery, Blackwater, Va.

-ROBINO (Soundex R150) — See also BONIOR, ODROBINA, ROBAINA, ROBIN, ROBINETT, ROBINETTE, ROBINHOLD, ROBINS, ROBINSON, ROBINTON, RODINO, RUBINO, RUBINOW.
+ROBINO (Soundex R150) — See also BONIOR, HORROBIN, ODROBINA, ROBAINA, ROBIN, ROBINETT, ROBINETTE, ROBINHOLD, ROBINS, ROBINSON, ROBINTON, RODINO, RUBINO, RUBINOW.

 Robino, Joseph T. — of Alabama.
 People's candidate for U.S. Senator from Alabama, 1978.
 Still living as of 1978.

-ROBINS: See also Josiah Robins Bonner, Jr. — John Robins Bradley — Burrell Kemp Littlepage — Shelly Robins New — Maurice C. Ransford — Silas Comfort Swallow — Robins B. Taylor
+ROBINS: See also Josiah Robins Bonner Jr. — John Robins Bradley — Burrell Kemp Littlepage — Shelly Robins New — Maurice C. Ransford — Silas Comfort Swallow — Robins B. Taylor

 Robins, Albert C. — of Auburn, DeKalb County, Ind.
 Republican.
 Delegate to Republican National Convention from Indiana, 1900.
 Burial location unknown.

 Robins, Claude R. — of Harrisburg, Dauphin County, Pa.
 Mayor of Harrisburg, Pa., 1953-55.
-Still living as of 1955.
+Presumed deceased.
+Burial location unknown.

 Robins, Ezekiel — of New York, New York County, N.Y.
 Member of New York state assembly from New York County, 1797-99, 1800-03.
 Burial location unknown.

 Robins, Frank E., Jr. — of Conway, Faulkner County, Ark.
 Democrat.
 Delegate to Democratic National Convention from Arkansas, 1956.
-Still living as of 1956.
+Presumed deceased.
+Burial location unknown.

 Robins, Harold — of Manhattan, New York County, N.Y.
+Socialist.
 Socialist Workers candidate for borough president of Manhattan, New York, 1949; Socialist Workers candidate for New York state comptroller, 1954.
-Still living as of 1954.
+Presumed deceased.
+Burial location unknown.

 Robins, Henry Moring — of Asheboro, Randolph County, N.C.
 Mayor of Asheboro, N.C., 1907-09.
 Burial location unknown.

 Robins, Pearl — of Maricopa County, Ariz.
 Democrat.
 Delegate to Democratic National Convention from Arizona, 1948.
-Still living as of 1948.
+Presumed deceased.
+Burial location unknown.

 Robins, R. B. — of Camden, Ouachita County, Ark.
 Democrat.
-Delegate to Democratic National Convention from Arkansas, 1944 (alternate), 1948; member of Democratic National Committee from Arkansas, 1950.
-Still living as of 1950.
+Delegate to Democratic National Convention from Arkansas, 1944 (alternate), 1948; member of Democratic National Committee from Arkansas, 1944-50.
+Presumed deceased.
+Burial location unknown.

 Robins, R. W. — of Conway, Faulkner County, Ark.
 Democrat.
 Delegate to Democratic National Convention from Arkansas, 1936.
 Presumed deceased.
 Burial location unknown.